 To put a name to some of these sneaky strategies, property experts have coined the terms gazumping and gazundering.
-‘Gazanging’ was the next addition, and now we welcome a new member to the family (drum roll please)...
-Gazinding.
+Gazumping is when a seller goes with a higher offer last minute, causing the original buyer to lose out.
+Gazundering is rather a turning of the tables.

-This new term seems fairly similar to gazundering, and refers to a buyer reducing their offer in the final stages of the transaction just before the exchange of contracts.
-This leaves the seller with a tricky decision to make; accept the last minute lower offer, or put the property back on the market.
+Gazundering refers to a buyer reducing their offer in the final stages of the transaction just before the exchange of contracts.
+This leaves the seller with a tricky decision to make; accept the last minute lower offer, or put the property back on the market and start the whole process from scratch.

-The reasons buyers do this will vary from person to person – some people will genuinely have a valid reason to pull out, whereas others simply have a change of heart or their nerves get the better of them.
+The reasons buyers do this will vary from person to person – some people will genuinely have a valid reason to lower their offer, whereas others simply have a change of heart or their nerves get the better of them.
 Whatever the reason, the outcome seldom differs, and occasionally people are prepared to pull some rather ruthless moves to try to get a better deal.

 If you are selling your home, it is impossible to prevent this from happening, but you can at least reduce the likelihood by following these suggestions.